-- Insure that pavement is constructed with a 2% slope and that it is pitched away from any building. - For Cementitious adhesive and grout installation, refer to the - manufacturer's technical instructions and specifically as they relate to outdoor installations. - For concrete foundation slabs that are not large enough to require contraction / control joints, a minimum 4mm (1⁄4" to 3⁄4ιδ") grout joint is acceptable, but for larger concrete foundation slabs that do require contraction / control joints, the joint width should be a 3⁄4".
-It is absolutely imperative that all contraction / control joints be located in the joint line of installed porcelain pavers and not beneath a paver.
+- For Cementitious adhesive and grout installation, refer to the manufacturer's technical instructions and specifically as they relate to outdoor installations. - For concrete foundation slabs that are not large enough to require contraction / control joints, a minimum 4mm (1⁄2" to 3⁄46") grout joint is acceptable, but for larger concrete foundation slabs that do require contraction / control joints, the joint width should be a 3⁄4".
+It is absolutely imperative that all contraction / control joints be located in the joint line of installed porcelain pavers and not beneath a paver. - Caution: If a Porcelain Paver is installed over a control joint, the paver will reflectively crack along the contraction / control joint beneath it.